patrickbucher/docs/tls/tls-mastery.md

 ## Dehydrated

 Dehydrated can be downloaded and installed using a package manager or manually from [dehydrated.io](https://dehydrated.io).
-Make sure `/etc/dehydrated` exists into which the example configuration shipped with dehydrated should be copied (`/etc/dehydrated/config`).
+Make sure `/etc/dehydrated` exists, into which folder the example configuration shipped with dehydrated should be copied (`/etc/dehydrated/config`).

 The main script `dehydrated` relies on hook scripts that provide the functionality specific to each challenge.
 For HTTP-01, `hook.sh` is provided as